Farihaa/Multi-Organ-Segmentation-Using-Deep-Learning/README.md

 ## Preprocessing
 3D medical images were used as dataset and due to their large sizes and smaller number, they had to be resampled and augmented.
-SimpleITK library was used for preprocessing.
+SimpleITK library was used for preprocessing as seen in [data_aug.py](https://github.com/Farihaa/Multi-Organ-Segmentation-Using-Deep-Learning/blob/master/data_aug.py)file.
 ```bash
 pip install SimpleITK
 ```
 Furthermore, data was increased by collecting it from various sites like MICCAI 2012, MRBRains18 and ADNI.
 Some images came with their annotations but some of them had to be segmented manually for training.
-[ITKSNAP](http://www.itksnap.org/pmwiki/pmwiki.php) was used for manual annptations of 3D images.
+[ITKSNAP](http://www.itksnap.org/pmwiki/pmwiki.php) was used for manual annotations of 3D images.

 ## Deep Learning Network
 HighRes3D Networks were used for segmentation of 3 regions and 8 regions respectively.
 Checkpoints have been uploaded.